jamt9000/webcv/doc/report.md

 neighbourhood, using them to determine what result to output.

-We lean on the work of @Tavares2011 in using WebGL for image processing, and draw on @Harris in order to explain computational concepts in terms of OpenGL, in particular we make use of the analogies presented between CPU techniques and their GPU counterparts.
-We shall also make use of a JavaScript library, called WebCV, created by the author for the purpose of abstracting away some of the complications of WebGL, providing utility functions which facilitate tasks commonly needed for general purpose computation and computer vision
+We lean on the work of @Tavares2011 in using WebGL for image processing, and the explanations of the WebGL API by @Tavares and @ZhenyaoMo2012.
+We draw on
+@Harris in order to explain computational concepts in terms of OpenGL, in particular we make use of the analogies presented between CPU techniques and their GPU counterparts.
+We shall also make reference to a JavaScript library, called WebCV, created by the author for the purpose of abstracting away some of the complications of WebGL, providing utility functions which facilitate tasks commonly needed for general purpose computation and computer vision